github/opensource.guide/_articles/nl/legal.md

 If you want others to use, distribute, modify, or contribute back to your project, you need to include an open source license.
 For example, someone cannot legally use any part of your GitHub project in their code, even if it's public, unless you explicitly give them the right to do so.

-## Just give me the TL;DR on what I need to protect my project.
+## Geef me gewoon de TL;DR over wat ik nodig heb om mijn project te beschermen

 You're in luck, because today, open source licenses are standardized and easy to use.
 You can copy-paste an existing license directly into your project.